xlladdins/xll/docs/Excel4MacrosT-Z.md

 **Related Functions**

-DEREF   Returns the values of the cells in a reference
+DEREF&nbsp;&nbsp;&nbsp;Returns the values of the cells in a reference

-REFTEXT   Converts a reference to text
+REFTEXT&nbsp;&nbsp;&nbsp;Converts a reference to text

 Return to [top](#T)